 Smooth, hard-pack and fine volcanic sand.
 Trails cut through dry fields which remain bare for months.

 Rainy Season (Sept – May)

-Afternoon storms roll through the region around 3pm – very rarely does it rain in the morning or for more than 12 hours in duration.\
+Afternoon storms roll through the region around 3pm – very rarely does it rain in the morning or for more than 12 hours at a time.

 XC Hardtail or Full suspension 80-160mm of travel.